30 Best Museums in the U.S.

 Perhaps the most recognized work of Pointillism depicts a beautiful day in Paris along the banks of the Seine.
 This is one of those pieces that it’s easy to get lost in.

-2. Museum of Modern Art - New York City
+2. Museum of Modern Art - New York City, New York

 With works like van Gogh’s “Starry Night,” Dali’s “Persistence of Memory” and Frida Kahlo’s “Self-Portrait with Cropped Hair,” the MoMA boasts one of the best collections of modern art in any country.
 Located right in the center of Manhattan, it is a New York must-see, with patrons often making multiple visits in order to see its 200,000 pieces.